6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 - Are considered important enough to require active management or engagement by the organization;

-- Can have a significant financial impact on an organization in the near or long-term future;
+- Can have a significant financial impact on an organization in the short- or long-term future;

 - Can relate to relevant laws, regulations, international agreements, or voluntary agreements with strategic significance to the organization and its stakeholders.